r4bbitjs/r4bbitjs-website/docs/api-reference/client.md

 ```

 <div class="alert alert--warning" role="alert">
   Beware that publish message does not accept any response returned.
-If you want to receive a response use <a href="#publishrpcmessage">publishRPCMessage</a> instead.
+If you want to receive a response, use <a href="#publishrpcmessage">publishRPCMessage</a> instead.
 </div>
 <br />